-21 See www.officeforstudents.org.uk/publications/consultation-on-ofs-approach-to-monetary-penalties/.
+&lt;sup>22 Our analysis of the responses to the consultation and our policy response is available at www.officeforstudents.org.uk/publications/consultation-on-ofs-approach-to-monetary-penalties/.

-22 Our approach to suspension of registration is set out in paragraphs 182-187 of the regulatory framework.
+&lt;sup>23 Our approach to suspension of registration is set out in paragraphs 182-187 of the regulatory framework.

-- c.
+- b.
+Suspending a provider's access to the student support system for tuition fee payments for continuing students.
+We would not normally expect to suspend maintenance payments for current students, unless for example there were concerns about fraud. - c.
 Suspending a provider's eligibility for OfS public grant funding under section 39 of HERA, to include formula and other funding, or for direct grant funding from UKRI under section 97 of HERA. - 82.
 When we suspend a provider's registration, we will explain to it the effects of that suspension which of the benefits of being registered will not apply during the period of suspension and the remedial action we require it to take.
 For example, we may decide that the provider will not be permitted to draw down student support for new students for a particular course and is required to take steps to improve the quality of that course, during the period of suspension.
 We would expect to be able to target any suspension such that, for example, where a breach of a B condition related to courses in a provider's business school, the suspension would be focused on those courses rather than on courses in other subject areas.